MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 > [!NOTE]
 > `DATABASE-URL`, as a secret name, is not a keyword.
 You could choose any name to identify the secret.
 Just use that name consistently in the remaining instructions.

-## Configure Express.js required environment variables to use Azure Identity
+## Optional: Configure Express.js required environment variables to use Azure Identity

+Complete this step if you can't use the Visual Studio Code credential, Azure CLI credential, or the Azure Powershell credential.
+Learn more about [local development credentials](/azure/developer/javascript/sdk/authentication/overview#sequence-of-selecting-authentication-methods-when-using-defaultazurecredential).

 Set these environment variables in the `.env` file of the sample project to create the **REQUIRED context to use DefaultAzureCredential**.